callstack/reassure/packages/reassure/README.md

 });
 ```

+#### Creating a new `dangerfile`

+If you do not have a dangerfile yet, you can use the one generated by the `reassure init` script without making any additional changes.

-You can also check our example [Dangerfile](https://github.com/callstack/reassure/blob/main/dangerfile.ts).
+You can also find it in our example file [Dangerfile](https://github.com/callstack/reassure/blob/main/dangerfile.ts).

+#### Updating the CI configuration file

 Finally run both performance testing script & danger in your CI config: